 If convicted for drug driving you will also have a criminal record.

 The current threshold limits for illegal drugs while driving in the UK are:

 |Lysergic Acid Diethylamide (LSD)||1µg/L|

-Still not sure about the differences between hemp and marijuana?
-Check out this post to clear up any doubts.
+Still not sure about the differences between hemp vs. marijuana?
+Check out our guide on Hemp and Marijuana for an in depth rundown.

 Under current UK law, police officers can test drivers if they suspect that they are under the influence of drugs.
 In recent years, they have developed and introduced drug screening kits that can test drivers for THC, cocaine, heroin and other illegal drugs.